Upper Columbia River Lake Roosevelt Site

 Metals in soil

-- Contact Ecology, or visit our Dirt Alert website, for simple actions that can help you and your family avoid potential exposure to metals in soil.
+- Contact Ecology, or visit our Dirt Alert website, for simple actions that can help you and your family avoid exposure to metals in soil.

 - Download Dirt Alert: Soil Safety & Sampling Guidance for People Concerned about Arsenic & Lead.